 While we’re on the subject, Angela sits in Judd’s office and sips from a mug that looks a lot like Nite Owl himself.
 Add these more subtle drops to the fact that an actual Owlship comes into play shortly, and the producers are clearly trying to draw lines between Don Johnson’s character and Nite Owl himself.

-Nixon on Mt.
-Rushmore
+Nixon on Mount Rushmore

 While Looking Glass is interrogating the 7K suspect, images flash behind him, including a shot of Mount Rushmore that features a surprising visage: President Richard M. Nixon!
-Those who have read the book know that in its alternate timeline Nixon not only wasn’t impeached but became an international hero after we won the Vietnam War.
+Those who have read the book know that in its alternate timeline, Nixon not only wasn’t impeached but became an international hero after we won the Vietnam War.

-There’s a detective in the premiere named Pirate Jenny, which is as deep a reference as you can get in that it’s a shout-out to the song of the same name from The Threepenny Opera, which inspired Tales From the Black Freighter, the book within a book that appeared between chapters of Watchmen.
+There’s a detective in the premiere named Pirate Jenny, which is as deep a reference as you can get in that it’s a shout-out to the song of the same name from The Threepenny Opera, which inspired Tales of the Black Freighter, the book within a book that appeared between chapters of Watchmen.
 Got that?

 Dollar Bill Propaganda